$0+

 Tasks with the Resigned status and the Meaningful Boost appear in this field.
 This field is not intended to be one to which you intentionally add tasks.
 Rather, tasks should serendipitously find their way into this view.
 This is done to discourage the formation of a "junk drawer" of bucket list tasks that you never get around to doing.
 Sort Stack is designed to encourage users to resolve tasks, not store them away indefinitely.
 It's partially because of this anti-storage philosophy that task areas (e.g., "Work" and "School") are absent from Sort Stack, as well as why Docked (Inbox) tasks are displayed in the Now view instead of in their own one.

-A view for displaying a custom cross section of your tasks.
-This is also where you can take advantage of the secret Task Chain Number feature.
+Views for displaying a custom cross section of your tasks.
+This is also where you can take advantage of the secret Task Chain Number property.
 If you group the tasks in this view by project and only display unresolved tasks, you can sort by this number to see the order in which tasks should be resolved.
+This is also the number that's used in the Plank view to suggest how many days in the future Submerged tasks should be scheduled.

 Task Dependency